 Setting up FusionAuth with Remix

 Additionally, FusionAuth always recommends a corresponding server component for every front-end application.
-For instance our React demo has a client written in React that talks to an Express server which talks to the FusionAuth server.
+For instance, our React demo has a client written in React talks to the FusionAuth server which uses the hosted backend.
+You could also use Express.
 If you compare Remix to React, one of the biggest differences is that Remix has the server built in, so there’s no need to run a separate server process.

 Installing FusionAuth